ziirish/burp-ui/README.rst

 Thanks
 ======

-Thank you all for your feedbacks and bug reports those are making the project moving forward.
+Thank you all for your feedbacks and bug reports.
+Those are making the project moving forward.

 Thank you to the `Flask`_'s developers and community.